shubhambhatia2103/Twitter-Sentiment-Analysis/README.md

   cd Twitter-Sentiment-Analysis
 ```

-- **Launch Jupyter Notebook :** Open `notebook.ipynb` This file contains the core code for data analysis and model building.
+- **Launch Google Collab :** Open `Untitled0.ipynb` This file contains the core code for data analysis and model building.
 The notebook provides step-by-step guidance and explanations for each code section.
 ```bash
   Jupyter Notebook
 ```